GoogleCloudPlatform/PerfKitBenchmarker/README.md

    $ sudo reboot
    ```

-Note that some benchmark require to run within a privileged container.
-By default Kubernetes doesn't allow to schedule Dockers in privileged mode - you have to add `--allow-privileged=true` flag to `kube-apiserver` and each `kubelet` startup commands.
+Note that some benchmarks must be run within a privileged container.
+By default Kubernetes doesn't allow containers to be scheduled in privileged mode - you have to add the `--allow-privileged=true` flag to `kube-apiserver` and each `kubelet` startup command.

 **Ceph integration**
-When you run benchmarks with standard scratch disk type (`--scratch_disk_type=standard` - which is a default option), Ceph storage will be used.
+When you run benchmarks with the standard scratch disk type (`--scratch_disk_type=standard` - which is a default option), Ceph storage will be used.
 There are some configuration steps you need to follow before you will be able to spawn Kubernetes PODs with Ceph volume.
-On each of Kubernetes-Nodes and on the machine which is running Perfkit benchmarks do the following:
+On each Kubernetes node, and on the machine which is running the Perfkit benchmarks, do the following:

 1. Copy `/etc/ceph` directory from Ceph-host.

 2. Install `ceph-common` package so that `rbd` command is available:

-  * If your Kubernetes cluster is running on CoreOS, then you need to create a bash script called `rbd` which will run `rbd` command inside a Docker container:
+  * If your Kubernetes cluster is running on CoreOS, then you need to create a bash script called `rbd` which will run the `rbd` command inside a Docker container:

       ```bash
       #!/usr/bin/bash